DjangoGirls/organizer-manual/logistics/README.md

 This is only if you have enough money for it.

+### Temporary tattoos!

+This is so far the most fun and most affordable way to do something nice on your event.
+You only need to buy a [Temporary Tattoo Paper](http://www.amazon.com/Silhouette-MEDIA-TATTOO-Temporary-Tattoo-Paper/dp/B0043WJ3OA/), print [our ready-to-go designs](https://github.com/DjangoGirls/resources/tree/master/Design/Tattoos) on your home printer, cut them out and you're good to go!
+You can get a lot of tattoos for just a couple of bucks.

 ### T-shirts for coaches

 Order t-shirts for your coaches as a thank-you gift, but it also makes them more visible in the venue.
 You can find t-shirt designs in our [resources page](resources/README.html).